Sold Out Amtrak Train: What That Means

 Sold out trains still stop even if no one gets on or off

-At most stations, Amtrak will still stop the train even if no one is getting on or off to maintain the schedule except for receive/depart and flag stops.
+At most stations, Amtrak will still stop the train even if no one is getting on or off to maintain the schedule except for receive/depart and flag stop stations.

 So, an Acela train could be sold out from NYP to Philadelphia but empty from Philadelphia to DC.
-If you want to take that train from Trenton, NJ, to DC, it will say it is sold out.
+If you want to take that train from Trenton, NJ, to DC, it will say it is sold out despite being empty for a portion of the route.

 Another reason you messages for Sold Out Amtrak Trains

 Amtrak may claim a train is sold out if they need to cancel it quickly—for example, a flash flood, emergency, mechanical issues that prevent a train from running, or other unforeseen reasons.
-This has happened to me a few times with the Hiawatha, and most of the time, it was not Amtrak’s fault.
+This has happened to me a few times with the Hiawatha.

-I am unsure if this method is more straightforward for the Amtrak booking system for last-minute issues.
+This method seems more convenient for the Amtrak booking system to deal with last-minute issues.

 Booking Hacks For Sold Out Amtrak Trains